Last Updated: 06/14/17

 - Why are 200-level classes being offered?

-- If a student participating in the Quarter Plus program experiences academic or personal challenges, will there be any support available?
+- If I experience academic or personal challenges in the Quarter Plus program, will there be any support available?

-- I have taken Advanced Placement (AP) exam(s).
-How do I determine if the courses offered in Quarter Plus will duplicate my AP Credit?
+- I have taken Advanced Placement (AP) and/or International Baccalaureate (IB) exam(s).
+How do I determine if the courses offered in Quarter Plus will duplicate my AP/IB Credit?

-- I have taken class(es) at a California Community College or another school.
-How do I know which GEs at Cal Poly I will get credit for?
+- I have taken class(es) at a California college.
+How do I know which courses or GE areas at Cal Poly I will get credit for?
 How will this affect which courses I should take during the Quarter Plus program?

 - Where can I get my textbooks?